 How old is the school?

-BSB opened our doors in 2003 at our Sanlitun campus and opened a new building in Shunyi in 2010.
+Our BSB Sanlitun campus opened their doors in 2003, and our Shunyi campus opened in 2010.
 We are part of the Nord Anglia Education's global family of 46 international schools that educate more than 39,000 students across 17 countries, including major global cities in North America, Europe, the Middle East, China and South East Asia.

 Do you have qualified teaching staff?

 BSB hires only highly qualified, motivated and experienced staff who are able to develop young minds and help ensure our students become skilled and creative thinkers.
 The majority of our teachers are from the UK, with a few specialist teachers from other countries and a strong Chinese team teaching Mandarin.
 All our teachers profiles are available Our Teachers & Staff.

 What Accreditations & Affiliations does your school hold?